Jaegermeiste/MSCognitiveServicesHowToGuide/ProcessingState.md

 ## Obtaining the Processing State

-Once a video breakdown id has been obtained from the Video Indexer API (like ```28d53fb324```), the processing is not instantaneous.
+Once a video breakdown id has been obtained from the Video Indexer API (like ```28d53fb324```), the actual video processing is not instantaneous.
 We can obtain the state of the processing by building a GET request.
 This is constructed similarly to the POST request used for File Upload, but with a different method.
 The primary reason to do the request this way is because the header must still contain the API key for obfuscation purposes.
+Another change is that although this is a get request, we do not pass variables in the URL per se, rather, from this point forward, the video ID becomes part of the path, and the API call is determined by the subfolder appended to that video ID path.
+In this case, we append ```"/State"``` to get the processing status.

 ```javascript
 // id would have been updated by the File Upload API call.